 WB assembly passes resolution to ratify Constitution 126th

-Taking part in the debate, opposition Congress leader Abdul Mannan said the government has alleged that some of the opposition MLAs are conspiring with the Raj Bhavan to hold up some of the bills tabled by the state, including the bill on SC and STs.
-"Cutting across party lines we should identify those who have been involved in such an act.
+Participating in the debate, Leader of Opposition Abdul Mannan (Congress) referred to the government's allegation that some opposition MLAs are conspiring with the Raj Bhavan to hold up several bills tabled in the assembly, including the bill on extending the reservation for SCs and STs.
+"Cutting across party lines we should identify those involved in such an act.
 I urge the Hon'ble Speaker to call a special session to discuss the issue of some legislators allegedly conspiring with the Governor," he said.

-CPI(M) MLA and former minister Ashok Bhattacharya said the ruling BJP at the Centre is against dalits and Christians while the Trinamool government at state is not doing much to address their plight.
+CPI(M) MLA Ashok Bhattacharya said the ruling BJP at the Centre is against dalits and Christians and the TMC government in West Bengal is not doing much to address their plight.
 Bhattacharya said the previous Left Front government had provided land to 50 lakh farmers and a sizeable part of them were tribals.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)